Griselda Blanco: Arrest

 On February 17, 1985, Blanco was arrested in her home by DEA agents and subsequently charged with conspiring to manufacture, import, and distribute cocaine.
 The case went to trial in federal court in New York City, where she was found guilty and sentenced to 15 years in prison.

 While serving her sentence, she was charged with three counts of first-degree murder by the state of Florida.
 The prosecution made a deal with one of Blanco's most trusted hitmen, Jorge Ayala, who agreed to testify that Blanco had ordered him to carry out the killings; however, the case collapsed due to technicalities relating to a phone sex scandal between Ayala and two secretaries employed at the state attorney's office.
-In 1998, Blanco pleaded guilty to three counts of second-degree murder and was sentenced to 20 years in prison, to run concurrently.
+In 1998, Blanco pled guilty to three counts of second-degree murder and was sentenced to 20 years in prison, to run concurrently.

-In 2004, in light of her frail health, she was granted compassionate release from prison in the United States and deported back to Colombia.
+In 2004, Blanco was released from prison in the United States after serving her full sentence and was deported back to Colombia.